ten-protocol/go-ten/design/fast_finality.md

 * User/dev experience
   * The responses to RPC calls reflect the soft-finalised transactions, and not just the hard-finalised transactions
 * Resilience
-  * Failover does not require a governance action
+  * Failover of the centralised sequencer does not require a governance action
-  * During failover, it is acceptable to break the one-second soft-finality guarantee
-  * During failover, it is acceptable to drop transactions that have not been soft-finalised
+  * During failover of the centralised sequencer, it is acceptable to break the one-second soft-finality guarantee, and drop transactions that have not been soft-finalised

 ## Assumptions